lyndsysimon/.com/content/articles/pycon_drama.rst

 If you've somehow missed all this, I'll give a quick overview and spare you the gory details.
-Apparently two guys at the conference shared a couple of jokes based on sexual inuendo, in the middle of a conference room, during a speaker's session.
+Apparently two guys at the conference shared a couple of jokes based on sexual innuendo, in the middle of a conference room, during a speaker's session.
 A female attendee overheard and was offended, and took their photo, and posted it on Twitter and tagged PyCon.
 PyCon staff handled the report well, and then the Internet arrived in the conversation.
 First the person who made